Magdalene-Okoroafor/PowerBi-Project/README.md

 3. Stores Table: Includes data on 50 toy stores across 29 cities in Mexico.
 4. Products Table: Lists product IDs, names, costs, and selling prices.

+### Objectives of the Analysis

+The primary goal of this analysis is to generate actionable insights into Maven Toy Store's overall sales performance and profitability by evaluating:

+1. Store location performance
+2. Seasonal sales trends
+3. Product profitability and sales effectiveness

+Based on these findings, recommendations will be provided to optimize business strategies.